timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 },
 {
 "imageUri": "/content-photos/02-chapter-2/May 23 20224-42 PMDSCF9434.jpg",
-"caption": "Another view of the climb ahead"
 },
 {
 "imageUri": "/content-photos/02-chapter-2/May 23 20224-55 PMDSCF9436.jpg",
-"caption": "More hills on the way down to Cajon"
 },
 {
 "imageUri": "/content-photos/02-chapter-2/May 23 20225-36 PMDSCF9437.jpg",